-As a result, if you experience any kind of mental health challenge, it's worth considering whether or not you'd benefit from an emotional support animal.
+As a result, if you experience any kind of mental or emotional challenge, it's worth considering whether or not you'd benefit from an emotional support pet.

 The Mental Health Professional Needs To Determine Your Dog Helps Alleviate Symptoms Of Your Disability